πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 The truth about & in scanf

-The scanf function needs to know where to write the value.
-That's why you pass the address of the variable.
+scanf needs to know where to write the input value, so you pass the address of the variable.

-β†’ Internally, scanf uses a pointer to write the input value at that address.
+Internally, scanf uses a pointer to write the input value to that address.

 int a;